ArjenSchwarz/ignoreme/content/posts/SSH-Security-Cloudformation.md

 Categories:   ["aws"]
 Slug:         securing-ssh-access-with-cloudformation
 Aliasses:     ["/aws/2014/08/securing-ssh-access-with-cloudformation"]
+Description:  "In order to improve security for my EC2-instance, but still keep it useful, I came up with a script that automatically opens up SSH access for my current IP address."
 ---

 In order to improve security for my EC2-instance, but still keep it useful, I came up with a script that automatically opens up SSH access for my current IP address.